Welcome to the Town of Sunderland

 New Contractor Rules – Vermont statute now requires contractors that perform residential construction valued at $10,000 or more to register with the Vermont Secretary of State Office of Professional Regulation.
 The one year grace period for residential contractors to register with the State ends March 31st, 2024.
 Consumers should be looking to verify registration before making contractual agreements.
 Click on this link to learn more: https://sos.vermont.gov/residential-contractors/apply-renew/.

-Household Hazardous Waste – The new permanent household hazardous waste facility in Bennington opened July 31st.
+Household Hazardous Waste – The new permanent household hazardous waste facility in Bennington will reopen for the season beginning in May.
 Visit https://bcswa.org/hazardous-waste/household-hazardous-waste-appointment/ or call 802 442-0713 ext.
 2 for an appointment.
 View the flyer for more information.

 Burn Permits – Burn permits are required prior to burning without adequate snow cover.
 During dry conditions the State of Vermont may issue a red flag warning, which bans outside burning.
 Click here to access the State fire danger page.
 Contact the Sunderland Fire Warden at 802-375-2865 for a permit or more information.